 Risk factors include pre-existing flat foot, age, obesity, female gender, sedentary lifestyle, diabetes high blood pressure, previous trauma and inflammatory diseases.

 Stage 1: No deformity, Mild weakness (able to complete single leg heel raise)

 Stage 2: Flexible flat foot deformity Significant weakness (difficulty to complete single leg heel raise)

 Stage 3: Fixed flat foot deformity Complete inability to perform a single leg heel raise

 Stage 4: Fixed flat foot with valgus (foot rolled in) position Arthritis of the Ankle

-The aim of Orthotic treatments for PTTD is to decrease the patient’s pain, allow for increased activity and function, maintain a neutral foot and ankle position and prevent or postpone progression of deformity.
-Orthotics can be used successfully for a majority of PTTD patients.
+The aim of Orthotic treatments for PTTD is to decrease the pain you experience by maintaining a neutral foot and ankle position and prevent or postpone progression of deformity (flat foot).
+Orthotics can be used successfully for the majority of PTTD patients.

-The photo on the right shows how an orthotic can be used to maintain the architechture of the foot and help to protect against it flattening.
+The photo on the right shows how an orthotic can be used to maintain the architecture of the foot and help to protect against it flattening.